Chapel of Rest, Bourne: Construction

-Modern History
+Deconsecration

 The chapel was officially deconsecrated at the request of the town council on the 1st of December 2004, and was subsequently used as a storage facility.
 In January 2007, it emerged that the local council planned to demolish the chapel due to prohibitive costs of renovation.
 The mayor of the town stated the council was not convinced there was enough public support to justify the cost of restoring the chapel in February 2007.
 However, an application to have it Grade listed by local historian Rex Needle was granted by the Department for Culture, Media and Sport on the 4th of April 2007.

 In July 2022, a member of the local council again floated the idea of de-listing the building to allow the option of demolition in the future, as it was again in a dilapidated state.
 However, extensive repairs beginning on the 22nd of August were announced to the Collyweston slate roof, in order to prevent leaks.